Skip to main content

 Sampling

-DNA was obtained from a wide variety of sources, including PAFTOL’s network of collaborators.
-Primarily, samples were sourced from the Royal Botanic Gardens, Kew (DNA Bank, Tissue Bank, Living Collections, Millennium Seed Bank and Herbarium).
-To be included, the sample must have been 1) legally sourced and usable in phylogenomic studies, 2) verified by a relevant expert, and 3) ideally collected in the wild.
+DNA was obtained from a wide variety of sources, including PAFTOL’s network of collaborators and partners.
+In most cases, samples were sourced from the collections of the Royal Botanic Gardens, Kew (Herbarium, DNA Bank, Tissue Bank, Living Collections and Millennium Seed Bank).
+To be included, the sample must have been 1) legally sourced and available for use in phylogenomic studies, 2) verified by a relevant expert, and 3) ideally collected in the wild.
 The identity of samples was substantiated by voucher specimens deposited in herbaria, as far as was practically achievable.
 All voucher specimen information, including links to specimen images where available, is provided in the Tree of Life Explorer.

 DNA Extraction